bfraboni/FastGaussianBlur/README.md

 - integer buffer all channels blur in `blur_int_rgb.cpp`
 - floating point buffer all channels blur in `blur_float_rgb.cpp`
 - unsigned char buffer all channels blur in `blur_uchar_rgb.cpp`
-- unsigned char buffer all channels blur in `blur_uchar_rgb_no_round.cpp`.
-This version throws every `std::round` call in separable blur passes.
-Note that the result is slightly darker than it should be.
-But this version is the fastest I came up with.
+- `fast_gaussian_blur.h` is a WIP header that regroup the implementations, ands the last cache coherent version that has not its own example file for now.

-Integer versions are slower due to additional float -> int and int -> float casts and `std::round` calls.
-The fastest version blurs 160k pixels in ~3ms, and 1000k pixels in ~70ms on a single core of a Ryzen 7 2700X CPU without OpenMP.
-The fastest version blurs 160k pixels in ~1ms, and 1000k pixels in ~7ms on all cores of a Ryzen 7 2700X CPU with OpenMP.
+Integer versions are slower due to additional float -> int and int -> float casts.
+The fastest version blurs 2000k pixels in ~15ms on all cores of a Ryzen 7 2700X CPU with OpenMP.
 Hence it may be used for real-time applications with reasonable image resolutions.
-A SIMD vectorized or a GPU version of this algorithm could be significantly faster.
+A SIMD vectorized or a GPU version of this algorithm could be significantly faster (but may be painful for the developper for arbitrary channels number / data sizes).

 ## Compilation